Contents of this page

 How your information will be used:

 The University takes its responsibility for data security extremely seriously.
 Your information will be securely stored and only accessible by a small number of colleagues in HR who are trained to analyse or report this confidential information.
 We adhere to both the GDPR and Equality Act 2010.
-Further information can be found here: https://dataprotection.leeds.ac.uk/individual-rights/
+Further information can be found on the University’s Data Protection webpage.

 Your equality data can only be accessed by a small number of colleagues within HR, who are trained to analyse or report this information.
 Please note that the information you disclose will be used for data purposes only.
 If you have any information you would like to share or discuss with certain colleagues, for example, you may wish to have a conversation with your line manager about a reasonable adjustment for a disability, this will need to be disclosed separately.

 Data will only be reported at aggregated level, meaning that no individual(s) can be identified.
-Examples of how these data will be reported can be found on our webpages: https://equality.leeds.ac.uk/equality-data/staff-data/ and through HESA webpages: https://www.hesa.ac.uk/data-and-analysis/staff/working-in-he.
+Examples of how these data will be reported can be found on the EIU Staff Equality Date webpages and through Higher Education Statistics Agency webpages.

 Yes, definitely.
 We have already used equality data from staff to make positive changes at the University.
 These include the introduction of staff networks such as the Leeds11 (BME) staff network and the LGBT+ staff network, as well as changes to how vacancies are advertised following the identification of underrepresented groups of staff.
 In addition, on-site changes have been made such as the increase in gender neutral toilets, and Bright Beginnings support including on University open days.
 This information has also shaped policy and guidance and led to the creation of family friendly policies, guidance to support trans staff and students, and additional leave categories such as leave associated with caring responsibilities.

-If you do not have computer access or would like to disclose this information using an alternative format, please contact the Equality Policy Unit by emailing email@example.com or calling ex.36973 and we’ll be happy to discuss.
+If you do not have access to Self Service or would like to disclose this information using an alternative format, please contact the Equality & Inclusion Unit by emailing email@example.com or calling ex.36973 and we’ll be happy to discuss.
+Alternatively, please complete the Equality Data Form (Word) your details and email to firstname.lastname@example.org, or print and send to: Equality Data, Human Resources, 11.11 EC Stoner, University of Leeds

-If you have any further questions, please contact the Equality Policy Unit by emailing firstname.lastname@example.org or calling ex.36973 and we will happily assist.
+If you have any further questions, please contact the Equality & Inclusion Unit by emailing email@example.com or calling ex.36973 and we will happily assist.